-In February 2012, FHFA's OGC prepared a memorandum for addressed whether the death threats received by addressed whether the death threats received by a could constitute the predicate "highly unusual circumstances" needed for home-to-work transportation.
-The 2012 OGC Memo accurately explained the statutory and regulatory requirements for home-to-work transportation.
-We did not determine whether are received or reviewed it.
-The Vehicle Use Policy, adopted in June 2011 and signed by a summary in nature and omits a number of requirements set forth in 31 U.S.C. § 1344 and its implementing regulations.
-In light of the threats received by Security Corporation (Lennon) to perform an executive threat and risk assessment and report on its findings.
-In its written report provided to FHFA (Lennon Report) in September 2012, Lennon found: had been the focus of many newspaper and internet articles due to FHFA decisions regarding the housing market; FHFA's increased efforts were expected to create a period of tension in the housing industry; and that "continue to receive very serious threats from various sources."
-The Lennon Report recommended that FHFA provide security for "in and around the workplace, when traveling on organizational business and at his residence."
-It identified some of the requirements for home-to-work transportation pursuant to 31 U.S.C. § 1344(b)(9) that the 2012 OGC Memo had explained, and recommended that FHFA provide with "portal-to-portal" transportation (without defining the locations covered by that recommendation), an additional security driver, and a security-trained escort.
-After receiving the findings and recommendations in the Lennon Report, determined that the death threats received by warranted FHFA transportation, even though the statute makes clear that such a determination cannot be According to FHFA's directed her to provide portal-to-portal transportation to the as well as informed us that they thought FHFA documented the initial decision to provide security-related transportation to the portal transportation to the portal transportation.
-Witnesses reported to us that FHFA provided FHFA transportation to the provided to the provided for security reasons from September 2012 until the provided to determine whether FHFA provided with office-to-airport transportation for his personal travel during this period.
-According to FHFA's informed us that they thought FHFA documented to the provide security-related transportation to the provided security reasons from September 2012 until the provided security reasons from September 2012 until the provided security reasons the provided security reasons the provided security reasons from September 2012 until the provided security reasons the provide We found no evidence that FHFA employees complied with the statutory or regulatory requirements when providing the previously described transportation to 3 When this administrative investigation began, the individual identified as and and 4 Among other things, the Vehicle Use Policy lacks any requirement that the Agency notify Congressional oversight committees, keep vehicle logs to verify that home-to-work transportation is for an authorized purpose, or make periodic written determinations of a "clear and present danger" when providing its employees with home-to-work transportation beyond the original 15-day period.
-5 Employees in FHFA's told us they believed that usage logs were not required for vehicles that were not leased from the GSA and the vehicle reserved for use by leased from GSA.
+In February 2012, FHFA's OGC prepared a memorandum for addressed whether the death threats received by the predicate "highly unusual circumstances" needed for home-to-work trace 2012 OGC Memo accurately explained the statutory and regulatory require work transportation.
+We did not determine whether received Vehicle Use Policy, adopted in June 2011 and signed by the then-Acting Fi summary in nature and omits a number of requirements set forth in 31 U.S. implementing regulations. ements for home-to- d or reviewed it.
+The HFA Director, is In light of the threats received by Security Corporation (Lennon) to perform an executive threat and risk asset its findings.
+In its written report provided to FHFA (Lennon Report) in Sepfound: had been the focus of many newspaper and to FHFA decisions regarding the housing market; FHFA's increased efforts create a period of tension in the housing industry; and that "continue to receive very serious threats from various sources."
+The Lennor recommended that FHFA provide security for the workplace, when traveling on organizational business and at his residence. the requirements for home-to-work transportation pursuant to 31 U.S.C. § 12012 OGC Memo had explained, and recommended that FHFA provide with "portal-to-portal" transportation (without defining the locations covered recommendation), an additional security driver, and a security-trained escont essment and report on ptember 2012, Lennon internet articles due is were expected to and his family on Report and around the it identified some of 1344(b)(9) that the ied by that transportation, even though the statute makes clear that such a determination According to FHFA's directed her to provide portal-to-portal transportation to as well as informed us that they documented the initial decision to provide security-related transportation to go from September 2012 until a Because in the security were kept for these trips, we were unable to determine whether FHFA provided transportation for his personal travel during the security of the security with office-to-airport transportation for his personal travel during the security of the security thought FHFA asportation to itnesses reported to r security reasons no vehicle usage logs ided this period.
+Trequirements when providing the previously described transportation to 3 When this administrative investigation began, the individual identified as and 4 Among other things, the Vehicle Use Policy lacks any requirement that the Agency notify committees, keep vehicle logs to verify that home-to-work transportation is for an authorize ed purpose, or make periodic written determinations of a "clear and present danger" when providing its employ transportation beyond the original 15-day period.
+Employees in FHFA's Facilities Management Office told us they believed that usage logs wehicles that were not leased from the GSA and the vehicle reserved for use by leased from GSA.